Roocatt/piMCP2515/README.md

 # piMCP2515

-A library for interacting with CAN bus via SPI and an MCP2515.
+A library for interacting with the MCP2515 CAN bus controller via SPI.

-This is a very early work in progress.
-It is incomplete and not tested.
+This is a very early work in progress which is not in any way complete or tested.
+It is not usable in any way.
 I am working on it though, and I hope to have this complete soon.

 ## Goals